Texas Senate, District 30

-District 30 of the Texas Senate is a senatorial district that currently serves all of Archer, Clay, Cooke, Erath, Grayson, Jack, Montague, Palo Pinto, Parker, Wichita, Wise and Young counties, and portions of Collin and Denton counties in the U.S. state of Texas.
+District 30 of the Texas Senate is a senatorial district that currently serves all of Archer, Clay, Cooke, Grayson, Jack, Montague, and Young counties, and portions of Collin, Denton, Parker, and Wichita counties in the U.S. state of Texas.

-The District is currently represented by Drew Springer who took office in early January, 2021, replacing Pat Fallon.
+The district is currently represented by Brent Hagenbuch who took office in January 2025, replacing Drew Springer.

-Top 5 biggest cities in district
+Biggest cities in the district

 District 30 has a population of 829,574 with 623,474 that are at voting age from the 2010 census.

 Election history

 Election history of District 30 from 1992.